puppetlabs/puppet-docs/source/pe/3.2/overview_about_pe.markdown

 * Powerful orchestration capabilities.
 * Cloud provisioning tools for creating and configuring new VM instances.

 Puppet Enterprise consists of a complete stack of Puppet Labs' technologies, which are automatically installed and connected.
-Specifically PE 3.2 includes all of the following Puppet Labs software:
+Specifically, PE 3.2 includes all of the following Puppet Labs software:

- * Puppet 3.3.1
+ * Puppet 3.4.2
- * PuppetDB 1.5.1
+ * PuppetDB 1.5.2
- * Facter 1.7.3.
+ * Facter 1.7.4.
  * MCollective 2.2.4
- * Hiera 1.2.2.
+ * Hiera 1.3.0.
- * Dashboard 2.0.12
+ * Dashboard 2.1.0

 About Puppet